VidCoin/VidCoin-Unity-SDK/Documentation.md

 - Test Mode: when “Test Mode” is activated, the Placement will always display videos for users, without any restrictions.
 Test mode placements do not generate any revenue.

 #### Access Sponsoring
-An Access Sponsoring placement allows users to access a specific part of the game by watching a video.
-The user does not necessarily need to be logged in to your game in order to access videos.
+An Access Sponsoring placement allows users to access a specific part of the app by watching a video.
+The user does not necessarily need to be logged in to your app in order to access videos.
 The process does not need a server-side callback and is only executed on the client-side.

 #### Item Sponsoring
 An Item Sponsoring placement rewards the player with virtual currency.
 The user must therefore be logged in and have a specific and unique identifier.
 The validation of the transaction uses a secured server callback to credit the user.